zerinTheGreatAndTerrible/milestone2/README.md

 # USU CS2610

+App functionality:

-List all Today I Learned entries
+* List all Today I Learned entries
-Show single entry
+* Show single entry
-Create an entry
+* Create an entry
-Update an entry
+* Update an entry
-Delete an entry
+* Delete an entry
+* Add a user login

 Three requirements for this assignment: